 Addresses: Department of Environment, University of the Aegean, University Hill, Lesvos 81-100, Greece. ' Department of Environmental Engineering, Democritus University of Thrace, Vas Sofias 12, Xanthi 67100, Greece

 Abstract: Planning and implementation of eco-efficient practices require different information measured both in financial and non-financial units.
 Indeed, eco-efficiency strategies, by definition, require this type of information to simultaneously confirm the reduction of the total amount of solid waste production and the improvement in organizations| added value.
 However, current solid waste accounting methods utilise information that is not compatible with the general requirements of conventional accounting methods: comparability, comprehensibility, completeness, relevance and reliability.
 This paper aims to propose an integrated conceptual framework for measuring solid waste eco-efficiency performance utilising generally accepted accounting principles.

 Keywords: environmental accounting; solid waste; eco-efficiency; performance measurement; financial accounting.

-Int.
-J. of Environment and Waste Management, 2011 Vol.7, No.3/4, pp.235 - 249
+International Journal of Environment and Waste Management, 2011 Vol.7 No.3/4, pp.235 - 249

 Available online: 06 Apr 2011 *Full-text access for editors Access for subscribers Purchase this article Comment on this article